tortila/tortila.github.io/_posts/2019-05-01-2017-reading-challenge.md

 [Blood of Elves]: https://www.goodreads.com/book/show/6043781-blood-of-elves
 [Time of Contempt]: https://www.goodreads.com/book/show/68453.Czas_pogardy

 I've read _[The Last Wish]_ many years ago and loved it, and after a very enjoyable play-through of _[The Witcher 3: Wild Hunt]_ I was tempted to finally give the whole series of books a go.
 Let me just say that I should've stopped after the first, maybe the second book.
 The plot is very far-fetched, the characters are flat and there's not much going on apart from people looking for other people and killing each other.
-I remember I was particularly grossed out by certain episodes and events, e.g. the fact that the Lodge of Sorceresses seemed to only have two ambitions: to have the most see-through evening dress to impress Geralt, and to sleep with Geralt.
+The fact that the Lodge of Sorceresses seemed to only have two ambitions: to have the most see-through evening dress to impress Geralt, and to sleep with Geralt, was only one of many aspects that grossed me out.
 The books are quick to read, and they are now famous because of the game, but by no means are they good fantasy books - so I can't understand the overall sentiment.

 [The Witcher 3: Wild Hunt]: https://en.wikipedia.org/wiki/The_Witcher_3:_Wild_Hunt